COSIMA/cosima-recipes/README.md

 ## Loading model output: use _intake_

-Recipes have been transitioned to load model output to using an [_intake catalogue_](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html).
-The **deprecated** [cosima-cookbook](https://github.com/COSIMA/cosima-cookbook) infrastructure is no longer in use, and is not available on `xp65` environments.
+Recipes load model output to using an [_intake catalogue_](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html).
+The intake package is available on the conda-analysis python environments on `xp65`.

 ## Conditions of use for ACCESS-OM2 output